- What is a library special district?

 19. Why do we need to meet public library standards?

 Important entities which serve the public—law enforcement, fire departments, education, accounting, legal, finance, construction, and more—all follow standards for a basic level of competency and conduct to ensure that citizens receive services that meet at least basic expectations.
-Libraries are no different, and standards include books and other materials, hours of operation, technology, facilities, and more.
+Libraries are no different, and standards include collection (books and materials), hours of operation, technology, facilities, and more.

 20. How do the libraries in Josephine County compare with the libraries in the rest of Oregon?

-Unfortunately, Josephine County residents have the lowest levels of library service in the state of Oregon.
-According to every measure—operating expenditure per capita, staff expenditure per capita, number of staff per 1000 population, library hours per 1000 population, and circulation per capita—the libraries in Josephine County rank last.
+Unfortunately, Josephine County residents have one of the lowest levels of library service in the state of Oregon.
+According to every measure—operating expenditure per capita, staff expenditure per capita, number of staff per 1,000 population, library hours per 1,000 population, and circulation per capita—the libraries in Josephine County rank last.
 (Source: State of Oregon’s Public Libraries, May 2016.)

 21. In these uncertain times, why should we establish a library district now?

 Libraries are an essential service in a healthy, economically vital community.
-They become even more vital, with increased usage, during times of uncertainty.
 We have a responsibility to provide quality library services that meet the demand of our citizens while also meeting public library standards.

 Why are libraries needed?